 The rest of the passengers heeded the boarding row calls as we continued to sit silent, a nervous glance to one another punctuating the row calls.
 At the final call, it was time.
 We stood up, briefly kissed, our last physical touch.
 I looked up and wiped tears from my eyes.
 He looked down, picked up his carryon bag, went to the gate, gave the agent his ticket and turned back.to me.

 The agent took his ticket, past the door he turned again, blew a kiss and was shooed into the aluminum tube.
 The door closed, was sealed shut and he was out of my life.
-He met me a 25-old girl in a shoe store and left me a 27-year old woman, alone at the airport.
+He met me a twenty-five-old girl in a shoe store and left me a twenty-seven-year-old woman, alone at the airport.

 I cried as I waited for the plane to back up.
 I cried as I saw it taxi on the runway.
 I cried as it zoomed to gain speed, arched up into the sky and disappeared.
 I cried on the drive home.